openlayers/docs/library/overlays.rst

 Loading Data
 ############

-To mimic the loading behavior of a Text Layer or a GeoRSS Layer, there are two
+To mimic the loading behavior of a :ref:`layer.text` Layer or a :ref:`layer.georss` Layer, there are two options:
-options:

-* Use a GML Layer
+* Use a :ref:`layer.gml` Layer -- covered in this document.
-* Use a Vector Layer, with a strategy and protocol.
+* Use a :ref:`layer.vector` Layer, with a strategy and protocol.

 In either case, the way for controlling the behavior of the feature selection is the same.